-Not all cells will take up DNA during transformation.
-It is essential that there be a method of detecting the ones that do.
-Generally, plasmids carry genes for antibiotic resistance and transgenic cells can be selected based on expression of those genes and their ability to grow on media containing that antibiotic.
+Not all cells will take up DNA during transformation, but scientists need a method for detecting the ones that do.
+Generally, plasmids carry genes for antibiotic resistance, and transgenic cells can be selected based on expression of those genes and their ability to grow on media containing that antibiotic.
 Alternative methods of selection depend on the presence of other reporter proteins such as the x-gal/ lacZ system, or green fluorescence protein, which allow selection based on color and fluorescence, respectively.

 Gene Cloning and Other Molecular Genetics Techniques

 Gene cloning is the act of making copies, or clones, of a single gene.
 Once a gene is identified, clones can be used in many areas of biomedical and industrial research.
 Genetic engineering is the process of cloning genes into new organisms or altering the DNA sequence to change the protein product.
 Genetic engineering depends on our ability to perform certain essential procedures.

 A common use for gene cloning is the development of genetically modified crops in agriculture.
 Foreign genes with a desired trait might be inserted into a particular crop to achieve the desired result.

 Gene cloning is also an important part of stem cell research.
 Stem cells can turn into any type of cell, meaning that researchers can use them to grow necessary tissues or organs.

 In vitro gene cloning uses the polymerase chain reaction (PCR) method to copy DNA fragments.
 In vivo gene cloning copies fragments into host cells through the use of restriction enzymes and ligases using vectors.